jto/jto.github.io/_posts/2014-01-24-play_new_validation_api.md

 ## Differences with the Json API

-Even though the validation API is largely inspired from the JSON api, there are stil a few key differences:
+Even though the validation API is largely inspired from the JSON api, there are still a few key differences:

 ### Type signature

 The JSON API is always assuming your going from, or to json.
 Since the new API is generic, you always have to be explicit about the `I` and `O` types.
-This change has some impact on the API use and possibilities.
+This change has some impacts on the API use and possibilities.
 The most obvious is that the new API is a tiny bit more verbose than the json API.

 But the generalization also impacts positively the API, and some things are easier to implement.